Portfolio · Tbilisi

 From Tbilisi to Kraków to Bratislava to Groningen - four countries, three degrees, two languages, one obsession: how do you take something ordinary and make someone see it as if for the first time?
 That's what I do with brands.

-Brands are living things.
+I believe brands are living things.
 The marketer's job isn't to polish them into something safe.
-It's to find the one true thing worth saying out loud — and say it so well people feel it in their chest.
+It's to find the one true thing worth saying out loud - and say it so well people feel it in their chest.

-The best campaigns are win-win.
+I believe the best campaigns are win-win.
 When only the brand wins, that's advertising.
 When everyone wins, that's connection.

 Curiosity over comfort